Vermont diesel fuel tax applies to all clear diesel.

 It is unlawful for any person to act as a distributor or dealer without being licensed as such.
-An applicant for a dealer’s or distributor’s license shall file an application with the Commissioner.
+A dealer’s or distributor’s license applicant shall apply with the Commissioner.
 The application shall not be under oath but shall contain a declaration that it is made under the penalties of perjury.

-Upon review of the application and bond, (see bond requirements below) to ensure all requirements and conditions are met, the Commissioner may issue a license to an applicant which will remain in effect until such time as surrendered or revoked.
+Upon review of the application and bond (see bond requirements below) to ensure all requirements and conditions are met, the Commissioner may issue a license to an applicant, which will remain in effect until surrendered or revoked.

-Every distributor or dealer, on or before the 25th day of each month, shall file with the Commissioner a report for the preceding month which shall include the number of gallons of fuel sold or delivered.
+Every distributor or dealer, on or before the 25th day of each month, shall file a report with the Commissioner for the preceding month, including the number of gallons of fuel sold or delivered.
 A distributor’s report shall also include the identity of the person to whom the fuel was sold or delivered, the amount of the tax collected and by whom, and the monthly total of fuel sold or delivered.
 The report shall be filed even though no fuel was sold or delivered.

 Diesel Fuel Surety Bond Requirements: